Hi! I'm Marissa.

 i love a good story.

 I'm a writer and editor at heart.
-I'm passionate about telling clear, compelling, data-driven stories that get regular people excited about products, issues, brands and organizations that affect and intersect with their lives.
+I'm passionate about telling clear, compelling, data-driven stories that make authentic connections with human beings.
+My work gets regular people excited about products, issues, brands and organizations that affect and intersect with their lives.

 I WALK THE TALK.

 I have a decade of experience writing, editing, and charting smart communications strategies for brands and companies who want to tell a better story through digital media.
 I’m comfortable coaching content teams, but also love rolling up my sleeves and doing the work myself.
 And I have experience communicating technical topics to regular people, so I understand how to strike the right voice and balance between wonky and relatable.

 Need help with content, social media or organizational strategy?
 What about copywriting, editing, ghostwriting, developing a vision or strategic plan for your next venture, or positioning your brand to do something amazing?
 I could definitely help you with that.

 April 2018 Packed the cat and moved to California to develop an external job posting content strategy for Google.
 Currently eating my way through San Francisco.

 January 2017 Left government and started my own strategic consulting company, providing strategy and support to people and organizations who want to strengthen their digital brand or create a new one from scratch.
 Want to work with me?
 Get in touch.

 August 2013 Joined the digital communications team at the U.S. Department of Energy, where I managed daily workflows and operations for Energy.gov, the agency's primary public-facing website; coached a cross-functional team of digital communications pros; and advised the U.S. Secretary of Energy on strategic digital content and branding initiatives.
 In 2016, I helped launch a podcast.